When you evaluate the security requirements of an application, the sensitivity of the information stored, processed, or

 transmitted by the application is paramount.
 You have to handle Personally Identifiable Information (PII) with extra security.
 PII is personal data that could compromise individuals' privacy or put them at risk of identity theft.
 You should take extra care with servers that contain PII.

 PII includes the following information:

-and (iii) “protected health information” as defined in the Health Insurance Portability and Accountability Act found at 45 CFR §160.103.
+Protected health information as defined in the Health Insurance Portability and Accountability Act, 45 CFR §160.103.

 Use the Feedback tab to make any comments or ask questions.
 You can also start a conversation with us.